Human Rights Education

 2. training of youth workers

 3. training of Erasmus+ NA staff

-4. This aim is supported by carrying through a RAY survey “Competence development and capacity building on HRE in the field of youth”
+4. as a supporting activity, carrying through a RAY survey “Competence development and capacity building on HRE in the field of youth”.

-- 24 Erasmus+ National Agencies staff are trained on HRE in the field of youth
+- 22 Erasmus+ National Agencies staff members are trained on HRE in the field of youth

 • Communicating and disseminating project results, and compiling of policy recommendations